-This data release incorporates information from calendar year 1997.
-However, health status data obtained in Round 3 of Panel 2 are also included in variables that have names ending in "53".
-Panel 2 Round 3 extended into 1998.
-Therefore, for variables that have names ending in "53", some information from early 1998 is included.
+This data release incorporates information from calendar year 1998.
+However, health status data obtained in Round 2 and Round 3 of Panel 3 are also included in variables that have names ending in "42" and "53".
+For most persons, Panel 3 Round 3 extended into 1999.
+Therefore, for these people, for variables that have names ending in "53", some information from early 1999 is included.
+For 29.6% of Panel 3 persons on this file, Round 2 extended into 1999.
+Therefore, for these people, for variables that have names ending in "42", some information from early 1999 is included and for variables that have names ending in "53", all of the included information is from 1999.